bwogit/CI_PP5_SURF_HAVEN/README.md

 ### Blog
 - The blog displays each post made by a authorised member
 - Paginations is used to display 2 posts per page
-- User stories covered: extra feature
+- User stories covered: 38

 <details><summary>See feature images</summary>